Honda HA-420 HondaJet: Design

 The HondaJet is a low-wing monoplane that uses a composite fuselage and an aluminum wing.

 It belongs to the very light jet category.

 It uses two engines mounted on pylons above the wing, a configuration called Over-The-Wing Engine Mount, or OTWEM, by Honda Aircraft.
 This configuration maximizes cabin space by removing the structure required to mount engines on the rear of the fuselage.
 A similar over-wing engine configuration was used in the 1970s on the VFW-Fokker 614, but had limited the aircraft's speed due to interference between the engine and the wing.
 This, along with the overall commercial failure of the VFW-Fokker 614, made the over-wing configuration unpopular with aircraft designers.
-To avoid these issues, the HondaJet's designer used computer analysis and wind tunnel testing to find the optimal position for engine placement on top of the wings, which was determined to be at 75 percent of the wing chord.
+To avoid these issues, Honda used computer analysis and wind tunnel testing to find the optimal position for engine placement on top of the wings, which was determined to be at 75 percent of the wing chord.
 The HondaJet's engines are positioned in such a way that the airflow over the wing is superimposed with the airflow around the engine to minimize wave drag at high speed.
-The HondaJet designer calls this “favorable interference.”
+The HondaJet designer calls this "favorable interference."
 This configuration not only eliminated the problems associated with earlier over-wing engine mounts, but actually reduced wave drag compared to a conventional rear-fuselage mounted configuration.
 OTWEM configuration is often named the most unusual feature of the HondaJet.

 The nose and wing are designed for laminar flow, and the main fuselage has a constant profile, making an eventual stretch easier.
 The combination of engine placement, wing and fuselage was achieved using computer simulations and wind tunnels.
 The HondaJet has a retractable tricycle landing gear with both main and nose landing gear single-wheeled.

 The aircraft is powered by two GE Honda HF120 turbofans, developed with GE Aviation under the GE-Honda partnership.
 Honda began developing its own small turbofan engine, the HF118, in 1999, leading to the HF120.
 The HF120 was test-flown on a Cessna Citation CJ1.
 The engine features a single fan, a two-stage compressor and a two-stage turbine.
-The GE Honda HF120 received FAA type certification on 13 December 2013, and production certification in 2015.
+The GE Honda HF120 received FAA type certification on December 13, 2013, and production certification in 2015.

 Honda claims that the combination of lightweight materials, aerodynamics and efficient engines gave the HondaJet up to 20% better fuel efficiency than similar aircraft.
-In 2019, Business & Commercial Aviation reported that for a 1000 nmi 4-passenger mission HondaJet Elite uses 1872 lb of fuel, compared to 1919 lb (% more) for the Phenom 100EV, and to 2018 lb (% more) for the Citation M2; for a 300 nmi mission the numbers become 679 lb, 753 lb (% more), and 804 lb (% more) respectively.
+In 2019, Business & Commercial Aviation reported that for a 1000 nmi 4-passenger mission, HondaJet Elite uses 1872 lb of fuel, compared to 1919 lb (% more) for the Phenom 100EV, and to 2018 lb (% more) for the Citation M2; for a 300 nmi mission the numbers become 679 lb, 753 lb (% more), and 804 lb (% more) respectively.

 The interior dimensions are 17.80 ft (5.43 m) long, 5.00 ft (1.52 m) wide, and 4.83 ft (1.47 m) high, while the cabin is 12.1 ft long besides the enclosed lavatory.
 Total interior volume is 324 cuft, and luggage capacity is 66 cuft.